webability-go/xcore/README.md

 TO DO:
 ======
 - XCache set of functions
-- XLanguage parser and user
+- XLanguage comments in code and manual
 - XTemplate parser, compiler and injector

 Version Changes Control